 Step 2: Open the “Image Trace” panel

 Go to “Window” on the top menu, and choose “Image Trace”.

-Once you opened the panel, click to select the image you just opened and go back to the panel to enable the “Preview” option while your image is still selected.
+Once you open the panel, click to select the image you just opened and go back to the panel to enable the “Preview” option while your image is still selected.

-This will give you a live look to the results while you’re setting up your tracing preferences.
+This will give you a live look at the results while you’re setting up your tracing preferences.

-Set up the options or choose a preset from the list.
+Step 3: Set up the options or choose a preset from the list